 The undergraduate Engineering Business Certificate is a collaborative effort across the Faculty of Applied Science and Engineering and the Rotman School of Management and is open to Engineering students interested in learning more about the business dimension of engineering, from finance and economics to management and leadership.

 Courses focus on economics and accounting fundamentals, with a choice between marketing and strategy or management and organizational behaviour.
-All undergraduate Engineering students, except students in the Engineering Science Mathematics, Statistics and Finance Option, are eligible to participate.
+All undergraduate Engineering students are eligible to participate.

 The requirements for an Engineering Business Certificate in the Faculty of Applied Science and Engineering are the successful completion of the following courses: